mantidproject/mantid/docs/source/tutorials/python_in_mantid/script_generation/02_extracting_alg_prop.rst

 Extracting Algorithm Properties
 ===============================

-After an algorithm has been executed the properties remain available to access as long as the produced workspace is in existence.
+After an algorithm has been executed, the properties remain accessible for as long as the output workspace exists.
 Algorithms return their output properties as a tuple, which python can unpack automatically, for example:

 .. code-block:: python